18F/raktabija/README.md

 * Install [Chandika](https://github.com/18F/chandika) before you install Raktabija.
 * Set the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION`.
 The default AMI is configured assuming your default region is `us-east-1` - you'll need to change it if not.
 * Run `aws configure list` and ensure it is using the credentials from your environment, as set in the previous step.
 Bad things will happen if you have previously entered different credentials using `aws configure`.
-* Type `./go -i email_address environment_name chandika_host` at the shell (see the Usage section below for the meaning of these arguments).
+* Type `./go -n email_address environment_name chandika_host` at the shell (see the Usage section below for the meaning of these arguments).

 The `go` script uses Terraform to set up a VPC which will be used by Packer to build an AMI with Go, Terraform, Packer, and AWS CLI.
 It then runs Packer to create the AMI.
 Finally, Terraform sets up a VPC containing an autoscale group with a single instance of the AMI we just created.
-This instance has the Power User role in the AWS account, which gets picked up by Terraform.
+This instance has the Power User role in the AWS account, which gets picked up by Terraform running on the instance.

+Any further changes to the AWS account, including deployments, can then be made by adding Git repositories to Chandika.
+Raktabija reconfigures its Go instance daily, creating deployment pipelines for the Git repository listed in Chandika.
+By convention, it looks for a bash script called `deploy` in the root of a branch called `deploy`.
+This script should run Terraform to execute changes it wants to make to the AWS environment.

 ### Usage

-Synopsis: `go [-a] [-i email_address] environment_name chandika_host`
+Synopsis: `go [-a] [-n email_address] environment_name chandika_host`

 `environment_name` is a name unique to your environment.
 It is used (among other things) as a prefix to the S3 bucket name Terraform uses to keep your environment configuration in, so it needs to be unique. `chandika_host` is the hostname you installed Chandika at - Raktabija assumes it's avaiable over https, and that it is installed at the root of the given host.